Milwaukee's Daily Magazine Monday, Oct. 13, 2008

 Plus, we had a tasty meal at Market Fresh, the buffet inside the Chula Vista featuring buttery-but-high-quality food options like fresh crab legs.

 Prices to stay at a waterpark vary quite a bit, depending on the season, the type of room and the day of the week.
-Sharing a larger condo or cabin with another family or families can be an affordable way to vacation at a waterpark, and it provides a full kitchen that allows for nutritious, less costly meals.
+We recommend renting a condo with another family or friends, because once you split the rate, for the same price as a small room, you get a lot more space, a full kitchen for healthier meals and a living room (usually with a fireplace) for "adult time" after the kids are asleep.

 Basically, kids will have a great time at any of the Dells' waterparks, so it's more a question of what parents want the experience to be like.
 To figure out where to book your vacation, ask yourself if you want a large-scale waterpark experience that provides full-on entertainment in any season (the Wilderness, Great Wolf Lodge) or a smaller, mellower place that offers the ultimate experience in summer, but still has a decent indoor offering during the winter months (Chula Vista.)